-KASALE Currently in form 2 at Moi Naikarra Secondary.
-His favorite favorite subject is Biology.
+Currently in form 2 at Moi Naikarra Secondary.

+ELOSY MUKAMI Currently in Form 3 at Karugwa Girls' Secondary.
+Elosy is the 2nd favorite subject is Biology.
 He enjoys playing football.
 His scholarship will run for the remaining one year of his secondary school education.